zsvoboda/covid_cz/README.md

 Answer 'yes' when prompted.

-5. Download the COVID data to Postgres that runs in the GoodData.CM container
+5. Download the COVID data to Postgres that runs in the GoodData.CN container

 ```shell
 cd etl